varlesh/oreo-cursors/README.md

 spark_purple = #912BFF
 ```

-4. Run convert.rb
+4. Run convert.rb This will convert your colours and map it to the cursors.

-This will convert your colours and map it to the cursors.
+5. Go to the manual install section and start building the cursor.